sohinim98/ShopifyCodingChallenge/README.md

 ## Bonus features
 - Save nomination lists if the user leaves the page/logs out.
 I considered using cookies, but decided that authenticated log in where we store the user data in a database (Firestore) is what one would do at Shopify.
-- Animations for loading.
+- Animations for loading and zero states.
 Note that I have added a debounce of 1000 ms in order to reduce the number of API calls and only make an API call to OMDB once the user is done typing.
 I chose the value of 1000 ms because it also showcases the load state animation.
 - Authentication (Sign up using email, Sign in using email/Google, the feature to reset password).
 - Followed the shopify theme, branding and color palette to create a seamless experience.